MENU

 History of parks and open spaces

-Parks and open spaces in Tower Hamlets were created in a variety of ways.
+Parks and open spaces in Tower Hamlets came into being in different ways.
 Some were the result of deliberate policy.
 Others the result of accident or expedience.
-Parks were created mainly to benefit people, rather than improve land or rental values.
+Our parks were created to benefit residents and give them access to outdoor space.

-Several parks are the result of late 18th and 19th century urban design.
-The fashion for formal gardens set in London Squares led to the creation of Trinity Square Gardens, Arbour Square, Albert Gardens and the Oval in Bethnal Green.
+Several of our parks are the result of late 18th and 19th century urban design.
+The fashion for formal gardens in London Squares led to the creation of Trinity Square Gardens, Arbour Square, Albert Gardens and the Oval.
 The Squares are protected by the London Squares Preservation Act, 1931.

-Many churchyards, particularly in the west of borough, became public open spaces managed by the local authority.
-Having closed for burials because they were full, they were converted into public gardens in the second half of the 19th century.
-This led to the creation of Christchurch Gardens, Altab Ali Park (formerly St Mary’s Churchyard, the original Whitechapel) and St George’s Gardens.
+Several churchyards became public open spaces managed by the council.
+The churchyards had closed for burials because they were full.
+They were converted into public gardens in the second half of the 19th century.
+This led to the creation of Christchurch Gardens, Altab Ali Park (previously St Mary’s Churchyard) and St George’s Gardens.

 The City of London and Tower Hamlets Cemetery opened 1841 to increase local burial space.
 By 1889 over a quarter of a million burials had taken place there.
 By the late 19th Century it had become neglected.
-In 1966 a special Act of Parliament was passed to close it and turn it into open space.
-It is now managed by the Friends of Tower Hamlets Cemetery Park as a wooded park and local nature reserve, hosting a variety of events and activities.
+In 1966 an Act of Parliament was passed to close it and turn it into open space.
+It is now managed by the Friends of Tower Hamlets Cemetery Park.
+It is a wooded park and local nature reserve, hosting a variety of events and activities.

-In 1841 Parliament passed an Act to create Victoria Park, following an outcry about the lack of parks in the East End.
+Victoria Park opened in 1845 for the benefit of the East End's working class.
 There were fears that disease would spread amid the stinking industries and slum population.
-The government bought poor quality land that had been used for market gardens, grazing and gravel digging.
+The government bought poor quality land.
+It had been used for market gardens, grazing and gravel digging.
 The park was an instant success.
-The Metropolitan Board of Works took over the management of the park in 1887, followed by the London County Council (LCC) in 1888, the Greater London Council in 1965 and by Tower Hamlets Council in 1986 (until 1994 with Hackney Council).
+The Metropolitan Board of Works took over the management of the park in 1887.
+London County Council (LCC) took over in 1888, followed by the Greater London Council in 1965 and by Tower Hamlets Council in 1986 (with Hackney Council (until 1994 ).

-Bethnal Green Gardens, Paradise Row Gardens and Museum Gardens are the remnants of the medieval Green or Poor’s Land.
-The LCC created Bethnal Green Gardens as a recreation ground in 1895, The government purchased the land for Museum Gardens for the Bethnal Green Museum in 1868.
-The Gardens, “laid out and for ever to be maintained as an ornamental garden” as required by the Act to permit its purchase, were opened in 1875.
+Bethnal Green Gardens, Paradise Row Gardens and Museum Gardens are all that remain of the medieval Green or Poor’s Land.
+The LCC created Bethnal Green Gardens as a recreation ground in 1895.
+The government purchased the land for Museum Gardens for the Bethnal Green Museum in 1868.
+The Gardens opened in 1875.
+They were “laid out and for ever to be maintained as an ornamental garden” as required by the Act to permit the purchase,

-Millwall Park was marsh land until 1919 when it was converted to playing fields and a recreation ground.
+Millwall Park was marsh land until 1919 when it was became playing fields and a recreation ground.
 It was the home of the original Millwall Football Club from 1889-1910.

 After World War II parks of various sizes were created.
 These include Mile End Park, Langdon Park, Jolly’s Green, Bartlett Park, Allen Gardens, Weavers Fields and Ravenscroft Park.
 Pieces of land to create these parks were still being laid out with grass for the first time in 2005.

-Gardens and squares, such as Canada Square Park, Jubilee Park and Crossrail Place Roof Garden are a main feature of Canary Wharf .
-They are managed by the Canary Wharf Estate.
+Gardens and squares including Canada Square Park, Jubilee Park and Crossrail Place Roof Garden are a main feature of Canary Wharf .
+They are managed by Canary Wharf Estate.

 References